* ISIL abandons town straddling Aleppo-Damascus highway

 The claim of an agreement made by the Nusra commander was repeated by the Saraqeb-based activist, but other activists disputed it and it was not immediately possible to verify it independently.

-However, ISIL fighters bolstered by reinforcements from countryside east of Aleppo recaptured the town of Jarabulus on the northern border with Turkey from rival insurgents, according to the Observatory.
+Separately, ISIL fighters bolstered by reinforcements from countryside east of Aleppo recaptured the town of Jarabulus on the northern border with Turkey from rival insurgents, according to the Observatory.

-ISIL bombed to rubble a number of houses belonging to other rebels and that at least 22 fighters from brigades opposed to ISIL were killed, five of whom after being taken prisoner.
+It said that ISIL bombed to rubble a number of houses belonging to other rebels and that at least 22 fighters from brigades opposed to ISIL were killed, five of whom after being taken prisoner.